-Repossession businesses find and retrieve items and assets for lien holders after the borrower has fallen behind on the item’s loan.
-These businesses contract with the lien holders and are tasked with repossessing the items so that they can be sold at auction and the lien holder can recover at least some of their investment.
+Repossession businesses find and retrieve items and assets for lienholders after the borrower has fallen behind on the item’s loan.
+These businesses contract with the lien holders and are tasked with repossessing the items to be sold at auction, and the lien holder can recover at least some of their investment.
 Sometimes repo businesses earn a certain fee per repossession, though those fees may also vary depending on the value of the item that’s repossessed.
 Finding these items can be difficult, especially if the borrower has moved or left town, so a repo business may need to do some investigative work, too.

 Repo businesses often specialize in a certain type of repo work.
 Vehicles, furniture, boats, motorcycles, electronics, and even airplanes are all frequently financed, so there’s a high degree of demand for repo agents willing to retrieve these types of items.

 According to IBIS World, the repossession services industry experienced a 4.2% growth from 2015 to 2020.
 That growth was due to the improving economy, which resulted in higher demand and greater industry profits.
 That growth is expected to continue steadily through 2025 with continued improvements to the economy.
-It’s likely that consumers will continue spending and finance purchases, and creditors will offer financing to higher risk borrowers.
+It’s likely that consumers will continue spending and finance purchases, and creditors will offer to finance higher-risk borrowers.
 This has the potential to increase loan delinquencies, driving the need for repossession services.

 As of 2020, the repossession industry was a $1 billion market.
 A total of 9,268 businesses employ 15,577 staff.

 Many trends continue to shape the repossession industry.
 According to Partners in Asset Recovery’s Repo Report, customers who are financing purchases are changing.
 Currently, 15.5 million workers in the United States have alternative arrangements for their employment, and an increasing number of workers are part of the gig economy, which holds some financial uncertainty.